mayuehit/spider/webo/Readme.md

 ## Need to Repair

-if query keyword like famous scene，it will reveal some thing that we wan't see in program
+if query keyword like famous scene，it will reveal some thing that we wan't see in program when I search 雷峰塔,some thing error happened and program stop because of this error

 ## What I Study